Road Safe: Clever Tips for Women on Solo Road Trips

 • Listen to weather reports—Be aware of the weather conditions where you are traveling and prepare accordingly.
 Many times, I have had to pull off to the side of a road and wait for a storm to pass.
 Be safe and be prepared.

 • Always carry ID safely—Store all paperwork (driver’s license, registration, and insurance information) together in a safe, convenient place for easy access.

 I have detailed some of my road trips in my current book The Sweetness of Life.
 I hope it inspires people to start their own pleasant journeys safely and confidently.

 Jamie Zunick graduated from the University of Kansas with a Bachelor’s Degree in Liberal Arts.
-She developed her love for adventure after living in England and traveling throughout Europe and Malaysia.
-Her extensive travels have enhanced her work as an energy reader and healer.
 Jamie has also published poetry in various journals and has worked as a reporter for the Los Alamos Monitor in New Mexico and Hullfire in Hull, England, where she was also the Arts Editor.
 She currently lives in Palm Springs, California, where she teaches English and math at a local college and continues her energy healing work.
 The Sweetness of Life is her first book published by Balboa Press.